-Unconditional promises to give (pledges receivable) are recognized as support or gains in the period the promises are received and as assets, decreases of liabilities or expenses depending on the form of the benefits received.
-Conditional promises to give are recognized only when the conditions on which they depend are substantially met and the promises become unconditional.
+Unconditional promises to give (pledges receivable) are recognized as support in the period the promises are made.
+Conditional promises to give, that is, those with a measureable performance or other barrier, are not recognized until the conditions on which they depend have been met.
 The Organization uses the direct write-off method, which, for the Organization, is not considered to be materially different from the allowance method.
 The Organization records unconditional promises to give at the full promise amount, which is not deemed to be materially different from the net present value for promises to be received in over one year.
 Unconditional promises to give that are expected to be received in less than one year are classified as current on the statement of financial position.
-Unconditional promises to give that are expected to be received in over one year are classified as long-term on the statement of financial position.
-There were no conditional promises to give as of June 30, 2019 or 2018.
+Unconditional promises to give as of June 30, 2020 or 2019.